 Karina awoke to the sound of screaming and nearly jumped out of her bedroll.
-She looked around at the camp, in a panic.
+She looked around at the camp in a panic.
 She and her crew of Caravanners were stopping for the night while traveling south.
 There were a few tents put up around the one fire they made.
 Some were sleeping under the stars, the others in tents, but no one was awake except the sentry.
 Karina figured she must have been dreaming.
-She took note that they were still in the desert on their way South to trade goods for some merchants in the North.
+She took note that they were still in the desert on their way South to trade goods for some Northern merchants.

-The North is known for its quality ice and thick furs, so everyone was trading to get ready for a cold winter that is brewing in a couple of months.
+The North is known for its quality ice and thick furs, so everyone was trading to get ready for a cold winter that’s brewing in a couple of months.

-It was mid-summer, so it was warm enough for her to sleep under the stars without pitching her tent.
-The sky was clear, and the night was still, not a gust of wind to rattle the shrubs that grew in the sand.
+In mid-summer, it is warm enough for her to sleep under the stars without pitching her tent.
+The sky is clear, and the night is still, not a gust of wind to rattle the shrubs that grew in the sand.
 It was the perfect night to see the constellations.

 Karina got out of her bedroll, which was a sweaty mess.
 “Must have been an intense dream,” she thought.
 Jenson, of course, already knew she was walking over.

 “Hey, Karina.
 Couldn’t sleep?”
 Jenson asked without even turning to her.

 He was always an elusive creature, and the girl never quite understood his mannerisms, but he pulled his weight in the group.
 Karina still had a crush on him but gave up on any indication of them being together.
 He never showed interest, and there was something off about him.
 Jenson’s brown eyes seemed to have so much more going on, even though they looked like any other Western man.